thejaminator/GET1033/README.md

 # IVLE scrapper
 scripts/ivle_scrapper.py

-Input the image url you would like to start bruteforce scrapping.
+Input the image url you would like to start bruteforce scrapping for face images.
+Update: not sure if IVLE has been totally deprecated which breaks this script.

 # Office 365 scrapper
 scripts/office_scrapper.py